-The Hydro segment has a net ownership interest of approximately 926 MW of owned electrical-generating capacity.
+The Hydro segment has a net ownership interest of approximately 925 MW of owned electrical-generating capacity.
 The facilities within this segment are predominantly located in Alberta, British Columbia, and Ontario.

-The Wind and Solar segment has a net ownership interest of approximately 1,544 MW of owned electrical-generating capacity and includes facilities located in Alberta, Ontario, New Brunswick and Québec, and the states of Massachusetts, Minnesota, New Hampshire, Pennsylvania, Washington and Wyoming.
+The Wind and Solar segment has a net ownership interest of approximately 1,879 MW of owned electrical-generating capacity and includes facilities located in Alberta, Ontario, New Brunswick and Québec, and the states of Massachusetts, Minnesota, New Hampshire, North Carolina, Pennsylvania, Washington and Wyoming.

-The North American Gas segment has a net ownership interest of approximately 866 MW of owned electrical-generating capacity and includes facilities located in Alberta, Ontario and Michigan.
+The Gas segment has a net ownership interest of approximately 2,775 MW of owned electrical-generating capacity and includes facilities located in Alberta, Ontario, Michigan and Western Australia.
+This includes a pipeline located in Western Australia.